Welcome to the IRB home page

-Beginning June 1, 2016, proposals must be submitted to the IRB electronically.
+Proposals must be submitted to the IRB electronically.

 Be sure to review the submission process to confirm that you have prepared and included all necessary elements.
 NOTE THAT THE CHECKLIST IS FOR YOU TO COMPLETE AS INVESTIGATOR, SO DO NOT SUBMIT A BLANK CHECKLIST.